NethServer/nethsecurity/packages/ns-migration/README.md

 The `-m` option will be used by migration scripts to move the configuration from the old network interface (`ae:12:3b:19:0a:2a`) to the new one (`0b:64:31:69:ae:8a`).

+## Root password

+The `passwd` script imports the root user password.

 ## Network

 The `network` script will reset default configuration by deleting all wan and lan devices with associated firewall zones.